rhjacobsen/CN_workshops/Workshops/FAQ.md

 First step is to identify the IP address of the VM.
 In the Hyper-V Manager, highlight the GNS3 VM and choose networking tab ([see example from Hyper-V manager](https://github.com/rhjacobsen/CN_workshops/blob/master/Docs/Figs/hyperv-networking.png)).
 In the example, I can log into the GNS3 VM using SSH with the user gns3 and the password gns3.

 Second step is to identify the location of a specific node from GNS3.
-To do this select the node, right-click and choose   ([see example]())
+To do this select the node, right-click and choose Show in file manager  ([see example](https://github.com/rhjacobsen/CN_workshops/blob/master/Docs/Figs/locating_gns3_node.png)).
+The pop up window will show the directory entry for the node.